XiansAiPlatform/XiansAi.PublicDocs/docs/3-agents/1-agent-types.md

 ## Common Agent Use Cases

-Agents can handle various tasks including:
+Agent Tools can handle various tasks including:

 - Natural language processing using LLMs
 - Communication via platforms like MS Teams or Slack